On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

-We remark that a morphism of $k$-dagger analytic spaces $\phi: Y \to X$ induces a morphism of $G$-ringed topological spaces $\phi_G: Y_G \to X_G$.
+We recall that we showed, in the previous section, that a morphism of $k$-dagger analytic spaces $\phi: Y \to X$ induces a morphism of $G$-ringed topological spaces $\phi_G: Y_G \to X_G$.
 If the spaces $X$ and $Y$ are good, then for any coherent $\cO_X$-module $\sF$ there is a canonical isomorphism of coherent $\cO_{Y_G}$-modules

 which can be readily verified by calculating the sections on any analytic domain of $Y$.